 1. Kitchen Should NOT be at the Center of the House

 As previously mentioned, kitchen is filled with fire.
-With the kitchen at the center, it symbolizes “fire attacks the heart”, with the center of the house being the “heart” because of its central location.
+With the kitchen at the center, it symbolizes “fire attacks the heart”, with the center of the house being the “heart” because of its central location (also not the best placement for wood tables).
 This has the ability to bring down the luck of all the occupants of the house, causing instability and health issues.

 There are also other practical considerations.
 If the kitchen is at the center, cancer-causing grease smoke and cooking fumes can easily travel to all over your home, including your bedroom.
 How would that make you feel?

 2. Kitchen is NOT Suitable at Front of House

 The kitchen is best situated at the back of the house, just as how the bedroom should be at the back of the house.
 Using the same concept, the kitchen should not be close to the front door.
 That’s because the front door is at the “front” end of the house.
 But why is this?

 In ancient times, kitchen is analogized to be a source of wealth because of its function: producing food.
 Further, because the amount of wealth (and/or prosperity) a family has is a private matter, the kitchen should be placed at the back.
 If kitchen is at the front of the house, there is a potential that wealth is leaking away.

 3. Kitchen is NOT Suitable Outside of House

 As mentioned earlier, the kitchen’s function as the production of prosperity.
 Having your main kitchen outside of the house will make it hard for the Qi of prosperity to gather.

 Wealth is not the only aspect that will be affected.
 Some experts say that this setup can cause family members to live in different regions, making a family reunion difficult.
 However, this will not be a problem if you have an outdoor recreational kitchen that is used during special occasions/gatherings.